International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 .

-One in five economies experienced abnormally high food prices in 2020.
-This rate dropped to one in ten in 2021, but is likely to have risen again in 2022, as global food prices moved further upward (Figure 2).
-Changes in global food prices can produce food price shocks in an economy, but local challenges to supply also play an important role.
+Almost two in five economies experienced abnormally high food prices in 2022, following several years of food price growth (figure 3).
 The COVID-19 pandemic and the war in Ukraine pushed food prices to historically high levels, disproportionally affecting countries and households already struggling -—

 – ‒